search

 Resolution

-NOTE: All of our Cam compounds have a built-in streaming panel in the CAMERAS control board.
+NOTE: All of our Cam compounds have a built-in Streaming panel in the CAMERAS control board.
 For this to work, you have to assign the stream index to output #2.

-All of our Camera compounds have a built-in streaming panel on the CAMERAS control board.
+All of our Camera compounds have a built-in Streaming panel on the CAMERAS control board.
 For this to work, you have to assign the stream index to output #2.

 Bitrate Tables